-Amanda Knox may return to Italy for a murder retrial, she said as she launched a memoir Tuesday about her nightmare, including frank details about sex, drugs and her harrowing time behind bars.
+Amanda Knox may return to Italy to be re-tried for murder, she said Tuesday as she launched a memoir about her case, including frank details about sex, drugs and her harrowing time behind bars.

-In interviews to promote the book -- which also recounts how she considered suicide in jail -- she said she hoped her slain former roommate Meredith Kercher's family would read it, although she has had no contact with them.
+In interviews to promote the book, which recounts how she considered suicide in jail, she said she hoped her slain former roommate Meredith Kercher's family would read it, although she has not had any contact with them.

 "It matters to me what Meredith's family thinks ...
 I really hope that the Kerchers read my book.
 And they don't have to believe me.
 I have no right to demand anything of anyone.
 But I hope they try," she told USA Today.

-The American student and her Italian former boyfriend Raffaele Sollecito were sentenced to 26 years and 25 years in prison for the killing of Kercher six years ago, allegedly in a drug-fuelled sex attack.
+The American student and her former Italian boyfriend Raffaele Sollecito had originally been sentenced to 26 years and 25 years in prison for the killing of Kercher six years ago, allegedly in a drug-fuelled sex attack.

-Although most legal analysts expect Knox to be tried again in absentia following the decision, the former student told USA Today in an interview she was "considering" returning to Italy.
+Although legal analysts expect Knox to be tried again in absentia following the decision in March to order a new trial, the former student told USA Today in an interview she was "considering" returning to Italy.

 "My lawyers have said that I don't have to and that I don't need to.
 I'm still considering it, to be honest," she was quoted as saying when asked if she planned to return to Italy.